brianwang26/DataChallenge22WBrianWang/README.md

 There was lots of missing daily anxiety measurements data.
 Person-months with over 70% of daily anxiety measurements missing were excluded from analysis, resulting in 66 of the original 236 person-months remaining eligible for analysis.
 Every participant in the study was represented by at least one person-month, with a maximum of three person-months for a given participant.

 ### Model Building and Training
+All model building was completed in Tensorflow.
+It can be found in `modelling.ipynb` (`modelling.html` for a browser view of the notebook).
+The output can be found in `Formatted_Data.csv`.

 ##### Model Architecture
 The first goal of the machine learning approach to analyzing the data is to see if the original feature space of the daily anxiety data (84 anxiety measurements per month) can be reduced into a smaller latent feature space that still represents all the variation in the original data.
 To accomplish this and ensure that the features were capturing enough variation, the model is built with an encoder-decoder framework, which interrogates if a smaller feature space can be decoded to roughly resemble the original sequence of daily anxiety data, thus suggesting that the features in the smaller feature space are capturing the variability in the larger feature space and serve as a comprehensive overview of a person’s day-to-day anxiety experience over the course of a month.